top of page

 The Automotive Industry’s 4th Disruptor: Agentic AI in the Enterprise

 The strategy worked.
 You can now consider this fence-rider fully AI-indoctrinated.
-But I’m not sure that you could say that for the rest of the automotive industry yet.
+But I’m not sure that you could say the same for the rest of the automotive industry yet.

-It’s an industry being disrupted thrice over by software-defined vehicles, electrification, and autonomy, so you’ll have to forgive industry leaders, particularly those in organizations with distributed decision-making authority, for struggling to embrace agentic AI.
-It might feel like adding agentic AI as the fourth axis of automotive reinvention might stretch R&D budgets to the absolute limit – much less attention spans.
+It’s an industry being disrupted thrice over by software-defined vehicles, electrification and autonomy, so you’ll have to forgive industry leaders, particularly those in organizations with distributed decision-making authority for struggling to embrace agentic AI.
+It might feel like adding agentic AI as the fourth axis of automotive reinvention could stretch R&D budgets to the absolute limit much less attention spans.

 But the agentic AI reinvention has a distinct uniqueness to it that the others do not.
 SDVs, EVs, and AVs enable customer value.
-These are the table stakes that automakers must invest in and manage in order to protect their brand, their relationship with customers, and positioning within the market.
-This calls for accelerated R&D efforts, capex investments, and restructuring efforts that reposition skills and supply chain partners to deliver on the promise of customer value.
+These are the table stakes that automakers must invest in and manage in order to protect their brands, their relationships with customers, and their positioning within the market.
+This calls for accelerated R&D efforts, capital expenditures, and restructuring efforts that reposition skills and supply chain partners to deliver on the promise of customer value.

 AI, however, has a fundamentally different value proposition.